 Situated about 45 miles southwest of Las Vegas, Sandy Valley is tucked away near the border of Nevada and California.
 Its seclusion is enhanced by the surrounding mountains and desert, which act as natural barriers from the hustle of city life.

-To get there, I usually take State Route 160 and then head south on Sandy Valley Road, a route that winds through scenic landscapes.
+To get there, take State Route 160 and then head south on Sandy Valley Road, a route that winds through scenic landscapes.
 The journey itself reinforces the town’s remote feel, making it a hidden gem for those in search of solitude.

 8. Coyote Springs: Embracing the Open Desert